 There’s also a gallery dedicated to Nelson and the role he played in shaping British history.
 Kids (well, adults too) love the interactive features and there’s a children’s gallery and play area to keep the little ones entertained.

 4. Marvel at Art at The Queen’s House

-It was built in the 17th century for Queen Anne (James II’s wife), she unfortunately died before it was completed.
+It was built in the 17th century for Queen Anne (James II’s wife).
+Unfortunately, she died before it was completed.
 Instead Henrietta (Charles I’s wife) was the first queen to inhabit the royal residence.

 The Queen’s House is currently being used to showcase some of the Royal Museums’ collection of portraits (which is the second biggest in the UK after the National Portrait Gallery’s).

 Don’t forget to peek out of the windows too – there are beautiful views to the Royal Naval College at the front and over Greenwich Park and to the observatory at the back.

 5. Roam Around Greenwich Park

-Greenwich Park is one of London’s Royal Parks and the oldest of them all – its history dates back to the Roman times and it was enclosed as a park in 1433.
+Greenwich Park is one of London’s Royal Parks and the oldest of them all.
+With a history that dates back to the Roman times, it was enclosed as a park in 1433.

-6. Shop and Eat at Greenwich Market
+6. Shop and Eat at Greenwich Village London Market

 7. Step Aboard The Cutty Sark

 The Cutty Sark was built as a tea clipper, used to escort tea from China to Britain as quickly as possible – now she’s the only remaining tea clipper in the world.